 The ingredients for spinach stuffed chicken breast

 You need pasture-raised boneless skinless chicken breasts, Pecorino Romano cheese, aged Italian cheese made with sheep’s milk, and lots of spinach.

 I would recommend using more mature spinach instead of baby spinach.
 I got two bunches of local spinach, removed the stems, and steamed them before adding the chopped spinach to the chicken.

 The third ingredient of the stuffing is avocado mayonnaise.
-I used the one from Primal Kitchen, which is compliant, but you can also use a homemade one.
+I used the one from Primal Kitchen, which is compliant, but you can also use homemade mayonnaise like my healthy version.

 A meal that keeps on giving

 I love this spinach stuffed chicken breast dish because it is an excellent item for meal prep, and there are so many ways you can serve it.

 On the first night after I cooked it, we had it for dinner with a cabbage and carrot salad side dish (just cabbage and carrot dressed with apple cider vinegar, extra virgin olive oil, salt, and pepper) and a white herb sauce made with avocado mayo, goat yogurt, dijon mustard, lime juice, fresh tarragon and chives, pepper.

 On the second day, we used one of the chicken breasts, chopped into small pieces, to make chicken quesadillas.
 It makes for a perfect filling because it has the cheese and mayo, and the spinach will warm up nicely in between two almond flour tortillas from Siete Foods.
 We had them with chunky guacamole, cauliflower rice, goat yogurt, raspberry salsa, and curly lettuce leaves.
 I had many questions about how I make this salsa.
 It’s simply red onions, cilantro, raspberries, lime juice, extra virgin olive oil, salt, and pepper.
 If you want it a little spicy, you can add a compliant hot sauce.

 The third time, I had the last chicken breast for lunch (which is also my break-fast meal because I do intermittent fasting) with baked Brussels sprouts, some leftover chunky guacamole, and raspberry salsa from the previous day, and coleslaw.